 The legend of the Magnuskerren must be dated in the thirteenth century.
 As said earlier, Frisia was a collection of countless free-farmer republics and its defense fully relied on people, on citizens, on farmer's or people's militias.
 These legends and sagas helped to motivate and organize themselves.
 Nowadays, the Mid-Frisians would call that mienskip.

 The alliance of Upstalsboom failed ingloriously, however.
-Read our post Upstalsboom: why solidarity is not the core of a collective to know why and how.
+Read our blog post The Treaty of the Upstalsboom: why solidarity is not the core of a collective to know why and how.
 Parallel to the decline of Frisia, the Church of the Frisians in Rome fell into disuse in the Late Middle Ages, and the Chapter of Saint Peter took possession of the church.
 In the year 1989, the Netherlands received the user right of the church based on the historic ties.
 Although, we add, that could have been just as well the State of Niedersachsen since it was part of Frisia too.
 The church council of the Church of the Frisians is called the Willibrord Council, the early-medieval missionary of Frisia.
-In 1995, pope John Paul II consecrated the altar of the renovated church.
+In 1995, Pope John Paul II consecrated the altar of the renovated church.

 Whatever the user right for Frisia, Niedersachsen or the Netherlands, when you are in Rome to visit the Church of the Frisians, do not forget to take a quick look at Saint Peter Basilica.
 It is worth a visit too!